department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 - What do you think is meant by "life or health is in danger"?
 - Can you share an example of a time when someone’s life or health is in danger?
-- What do you think would happen if you clicked on that link that says, "Call 911"?
+- What do you think would happen if you selected that link that says, "Call 911"?
 What makes you say that?
-- Do you think this statement and link is valuable?
+- Do you think this statement and link is helpful?
 What makes you say that?

 Thank you.
 Let's move on to the next line.